Introduction

 Gist Integration

-section allows you to configure default settings for importing from and exporting to GitHub Gists.
+The [gist] section allows you to configure default settings for importing from and exporting to GitHub Gists.

 This is useful if you frequently use the same Gist to back up or share your commands.

-: The ID of your default GitHub Gist.
-You can find this in the Gist's URL.token
+id: The ID of your default GitHub Gist.
+You can find this in the Gist's URL.token: A GitHub Personal Access Token withgistscope.
+This is required for creating or updating private Gists.

 # Configuration for the default gist to use when importing or exporting (if no other is explicitly set)